 | Show Up (Fri-Sat) | Attend or host one small moment; capture 5 photos and 1 quote | Fresh proof you can repurpose next week |

-| Review (Sun) | Check replies, taps, redemptions; choose one tweak | Continuous improvement without overhauling everything |
+| Review (Sun) | Check replies, taps, and saves; choose one tweak | Continuous improvement without overhauling everything |

 A: Begin with listening: run a quick Story poll, ask for replies, and turn the top questions into a repeating content theme.
 Use consistent prompts like “vote,” “DM,” or “save” to invite low-effort participation.
 Then take one offline touchpoint each week, even a short drop-in, and share a recap to build trust.